cloudmesh/classes/docs/source/units_sp16.rst

   installed (log).
 Do not forget to delete the VM after you are done.
 Which package manager is used on ubuntu?

-Length of the lessons in Unit 1
+Length of the lessons in this Unit
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 * Total of video lessons: 2 hours